ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 ## Web-based Data Entities

-While one use-case of RO-Crates is to describe _files_ contained within the _RO-Crate root_ directory, RO-Crates can also gather resources from the web identified by _absolute URIs_ instead of relative _URI paths_, i.e. Web-based data entities.
+While one use-case of RO-Crates is to describe _files_ contained within the _RO-Crate Root_ directory, RO-Crates can also gather resources from the web identified by _absolute URIs_ instead of relative _URI paths_, i.e. Web-based data entities.

-Using Web-based data entities can be important particularly where a file can't be included in the _RO-Crate root_ because of licensing concerns, large data sizes, privacy, or where it is desirable to link to the latest online version.
+Using Web-based data entities can be important particularly where a file can't be included in the _RO-Crate Root_ because of licensing concerns, large data sizes, privacy, or where it is desirable to link to the latest online version.

-Example of an RO-Crate including a _File Data Entity_ external to the _RO-Crate root_ (file entity <https://zenodo.org/record/3541888/files/ro-crate-1.0.0.pdf>):
+Example of an RO-Crate including a _File Data Entity_ external to the _RO-Crate Root_ (file entity <https://zenodo.org/record/3541888/files/ro-crate-1.0.0.pdf>):

 ```json
 { "@context": "https://w3id.org/ro/crate/1.2-DRAFT/context",